-So let's say that your professor wants you to format in MLA style, and you have no idea how to do it.
+Let's say your professor wants you to format in MLA style, and you have no idea how to do it.
 Where do you start?
 And why do you need to use a format anyway?

-Another reason to learn a format is that it is getting you ready for upper division classes in your major.
-It's worth noting that every discipline has its own formatting style preference, and learning a basic style like MLA, APA or Chicago will give you a basic understanding of how basic style rules can work.
+Another reason to learn a format is to prepare you for upper division classes in your major.
+It's worth noting that every discipline has its own formatting style preference, and learning a citation style like MLA, APA, or Chicago will give you an understanding of how basic style rules work.

 Your paper should be written using a standard (8.5x11 inch) sheet of paper with a common font such as Times New Roman.
 Some professors may ask for a different font, but Times New Roman is the most commonly accepted.

 The entire document should be double-spaced, including the header and bibliography.
 You can easily double space a paper by highlighting the entire document, then holding down the Ctrl button on your keyboard and pressing the 2 (Ctrl + 2).

 Margins on the sides, top, and bottom of the page are 1 inch.
 The only exception is with the page number and your name on the right-hand side of the header, which is 1/2 inch from the top of the page.

 Pages should be numbered, along with your last name, in the top-right header of the paper.

 Now that you've read this far and have an idea of what you need to do, there is a big shortcut you can use.
-Word has a few templates for a variety of paper formats, including MLA.
-APA and others.
+Word has a few templates for a variety of paper formats, including MLA, APA, and others.
 To locate these templates, under file select 'new' and type MLA in the search box.
 Then select the template you wish to use.
 Download the word document to your computer, then open the template, and begin typing.